dyco-uparis/DyCo/MKIDS.md

 \begin{center} \includegraphics[width=0.04\textwidth]{logos/finchap.png} \end{center}
 \vfill

-\newpage

-%--------------------CONSTRUCTION DE LA MATRICE S------------------------%

-%\section{Construction de la S-Matrice}

-%Dans cette partie nous allons déterminer la matrice de scaterring de l'interface métal-supraconducteur.
-Nous allons pour cela utiliser la matrice de Bogolyubov-de Gennes pour aboutir, après des calcules algébrique sur la matrice de scaterring associé à l'interface normale-supraconducteur.

-\section{The Bogolyubov-Gennes matrix}
+# S-Matrix building <a name="building"></a>

+## The Bogolyubov-Gennes matrix <a name="Bogolyubov-Gennes"></a>

-In this document we will determine the scaterring matrix of the metal-superconductor interface.
+We are now going to determine the scaterring matrix of the metal-superconductor interface.
 To do this, we will use the Bogolyubov-Gennes matrix to arrive, after algebraic calculations on the scaterring matrix associated with the normal-superconductive interface.
 Bogolyubov-de Gennes equations are equations that describe the behaviour of electrons and holes in normal and superconducting metals.
 They are in this form:

 \begin{equation} \label{eq: BdG}
     \begin{pmatrix}